Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ```

 </File>

-Moving forward, you should delete unused keys or move them to a separate yaml file.
+Moving forward, you should delete unused keys or move them to a separate YAML file.

 #### Unexpected jinja blocks